phreeza/manuscript_axon_potentials/doc/manuscript.md

 sustained activity leads the potential to largely cancel out in the middle of the projection zone.
 This is similar to the polarity reversal associated with a dipole observed in experimental studies (@Swadlow2002Activation;
 @Blot2014Ultrarapid; this study).

-- Conclusion paragraph/sentence
+We have shown that simple model axon structures can produce complex and diverse spatiotemporal responses comparable to some responses found in experiments.

 *Axonal projections generate a dipole-like field potential.*

-- Motivation for figure 2, radial fanning out, more diverse morphologies

 To further understand how axons can generate a dipolar EFP, we simulated a parallel fiber bundle that at first runs at constant diameter without bifurcations and then reaches a projection zone.
 Within this projection zone, the fibers first bifurcate, which increases the number of fibers.
 Finally, the axons reach a termination zone, in which the number of fibers decreases to zero ([@fig:bigtree]A).
+To model more closely the actual axonal structures found in nature, we also extended the model axons to include a radial fanning out of the branches, as well as a more diverse set of morphologies including a variable number of bifurcations and terminations.

 The spiking activity of a generic axon bundle was simulated by stimulating the fibers with a background spontaneous firing rate of 100 spikes/second, upon